typescript-entity/typescript-entity/README.md

 const json = '{"id":"123","name":"Jane  ","username":"janerocks","smelly":true}';
 const jane = new Person(JSON.parse(json));
 console.log(jane.id); // 123 (sanitized from string to number)
-console.log(jane.name); // "Jane" (normalized to remove trailing whitespace) console.log(jane.username); // "jane" (the JSON value was ignored as this is a function attr) console.log(jane.smelly); // true (the JSON value was allowed even though this is a read-only attr)
+console.log(jane.name); // 'Jane' (normalized to remove trailing whitespace) console.log(jane.username); // 'jane' (the JSON value was ignored as this is a function attr) console.log(jane.smelly); // true (the JSON value was allowed even though this is a read-only attr)
 ```